trqminh/rl-mapless-navigation/README.md

 ## 3. More setup
 ### Adding plugin to your turtlebot3
-- Modify the .urdf.xacro file in catkin_ws/src/turtlebot3/turtlebot3_description/urdf for robot plugins (sensors, ...), my urdf is available [here](./turbot_urdf)
+- Modify the .urdf.xacro file in catkin_ws/src/turtlebot3/turtlebot3_description/urdf for robot plugins (sensors, ...), my urdf is available [here](./misc/turbot_urdf)
 ### Create the world
-- Create world by gazebo and save as .world file
+- Create worlds by gazebo and save as .world files
-- Add .world file in git to /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds
+- Add .world files in git to /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds
-- Add .launch file in git to /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch
+- Add .launch files in git to /catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/launch
-- My world and launch file are avalable [here](./worlds) and [here](./launch), in turn
+- My world and launch files are avalable [here](./misc/worlds) and [here](./misc/launch), in turn
 ### Setup python
 I followed this [link](https://medium.com/@beta_b0t/how-to-setup-ros-with-python-3-44a69ca36674), for cv_bridge and other issues, and with some modifications for virtualenv, here is my setup:
 - Install pyyaml: